NatBat92/disney-villains/README.md

 # Disney Villains

-This site is somewhere for people like me who loves the bad guys of the Disney world to go and learn a little more about those characters who are out to stop the good guys.
-This project is the basis of what can become something much larger with more characters being added as the Disney franchise grows.The first page is to introduce users to the site and includes a timeline of all the villains mentioned in the later pages and those who are featured in the header image.
+This website is somewhere for people, like me, who enjoy the bad guys of the Disney world.
+They can learn more about the characters who are out to stop the good guys.
+This project is the basis of what can become something much larger, with more characters being added as the Disney franchise grows.

-There are 4 other pages, two for each gender of villain, with an image of said villain and also a basic look at who they are and which movie they are from etc. There is also a more detailed page with all the character Biographies on which feature more in depth look at the characters themselves.
-The final page is for the site user to have their say and choose a villain who is not listeed on the site already and to have them included in a future site release.
+The first page is an introduction for users of the site and includes a timeline of all the villains mentioned in the later pages and those who are featured in the header image.
+There are three main pages focused on the villains themselves, one for each gender of villain, with an image of each and a basic look at who they are and which movie they are from etc. The third page is more detailed with all the character biographies in which feature a more in depth look at the characters themselves.
+The final page in the website is for the site user to have their say and choose a villain who is not listed on the site already and to have them included in a future site release.

 The goal of this website is for people who are a fan of the Disney franchise (villains in particular) to be able to see the characters that they love, all in one place and can read up about them and see where they fall in the Disney movie timeline and find out what makes that character unique.